bvirxx/bLUe_PYSIDE/README.md

 ## DESCRIPTION

  bLUe proposes a modular and comprehensive GUI for photo edition, featuring a large set of controls as adjustment layers, including
 3D LUTs, 2.5D LUTs, 2D curves and 1D curves for various color models.

 A 3D LUT is a table representing a 3D cube of color nodes.
-Image pixels are associated to nodes, based on their color, and changes are applied to each node individually, giving full control over colors.
-When changes in color do not depend on the pixel brightnesses, the table is called a 2.5D LUT. bLUe creates interactive 2.5D LUTs which can be edited by selecting, grouping and moving nodes as control points over a (hue, saturation) color wheel.
+Image pixels are associated with nodes, based on their color.
+Changes are applied to each node individually, giving full control over colors.
+When changes in color do not depend on the pixel brightnesses, the table is called a 2.5D LUT. bLUe can create and edit 3D and 2.5D LUTs.

+  * 2.5D LUTs are edited by selecting, grouping and moving nodes as control points over a (hue, saturation) color wheel.
 Nodes are bound to an elastic grid and a grid smoothing algorithm is provided to even the changes in color.
-Full 3D LUTs are created and edited by combining 2.5 LUTs with curve layers.

-Alternatively 3D LUTs can be created from curves defining changes (additive or multiplicative shifts) for a color channel, depending on the value of another channel. bLUe can create and edit interactive 3D LUTs for HSV shifts.

-curves to selectively modify the brightness of pixels, depending of their hue.

-Masks are automatically created from 2.5D LUTs, based on the node selection.
+Selection masks are automatically created from 2.5D LUTs, based on the node selection.
 They can be freely edited.

+ * 3D LUTs are controlled by curves defining changes (additive or multiplicative shifts) in a color channel, depending on the value of another channel.

+Multiple adjustment layers can be exported as a single 3D LUT in .cube format.

 In addition to color images in formats jpg, tif, png, bLUe develops raw files in all usual formats : nef, cr2, dng, ...
 It supports dng/dcp dual illuminant camera profiles.
 Camera model dcp profiles can be applied to any format